 Hoseyn, S and Babaelahi, M (2010), “Exergetic Optimization of a Refrigeration cycle for Re-Liquefaction of LNG Boil-Off Gas”, Int.
 J. of Thermodynamics, 13 (4), 127-133.

-Khan, MS and Lee, M (2013), “Design optimization of a single mixed refrigerant natural gas liquefaction process suing the particle swarm paradigm with nonlinear constraints”, Energy, 49, 146-155.
+Khan, MS and Lee, M (2013), “Design optimization of a single mixed refrigerant natural gas liquefaction process using the particle swarm paradigm with nonlinear constraints”, Energy, 49, 146-155.

 Khan, MS, Lee, S, Rangaiah, GP and Lee, M (2013), “Knowledge-based decision-making method for the selection of mixed refrigerant systems for energy-efficient LNG processes”, Applied Energy, 111, 1018-1031.